Deluge (history): Outcome

 The Treaty of Oliva signed in 1660 meant that: Poland gave up most of Livonia with Riga, retaining only part of it (Latgale – the south-eastern part of Livonia) which was in Russian hands at the time, until the Armistice of Andrusov in 1667.
 King John II Casimir Vasa renounced his right to claim the Swedish throne for himself and those who succeeded him.
 He did, however, retain the title of King of Sweden for the rest of his life.
 Sweden had pledged to uphold freedom of trade in the Baltic.

-The evaluation of the outcome of the Deluge is disputed.
-Historians like Michael Fredholm von Essen state that the Deluge "did not end in a Swedish defeat" and "did not end in a Polish victory".
+According to historian Michael Fredholm von Essen, the Deluge "did not end in a Swedish defeat" and "did not end in a Commonwealth victory".

-Some historians claim that Sweden won the war.
-However, other ones claim that Sweden lost.
-It is also disputed amongst historians whether the war ended favorably for Sweden or the Commonwealth.

 Destruction of the Commonwealth

 Charles X Gustav in skirmish with Tatars at the battle of Warsaw, July 29, 1656.
 Johan Philip Lemke, oil on canvas, 1684.

 The Swedish invasion affected the richest provinces of the Polish–Lithuanian Commonwealth (Greater Poland, Lesser Poland, Mazovia, Pomerelia, Kujawy, Podlasie), which for the most part had not been affected by major wars for 200 years.
 According to Professor Andrzej Rottermund, manager of the Royal Castle in Warsaw, the Swedish army robbed Poland of her most precious goods – thousands of works of art, books and valuables.
 Most of these items have never been returned to Poland, and are kept both in private Swedish hands and in Stockholm museums, such as the Swedish Army Museum, and Livrustkammaren.
 Almost all cities, towns, castles and churches in locations where Swedish troops were stationed were destroyed, and in guides to many Polish towns and cities one can find notes that read "object destroyed during Swedish invasion".
 From the Royal Castle in Warsaw the Swedes plundered approximately 200 paintings, a number of carpets and Turkish tents, musical instruments, furniture, Chinese porcelain, weapons, books, manuscripts, marbles, even dresses of maids and door frames pulled from walls.
 Meanwhile, the Russian invaders in the east had also destroyed and damaged much of the eastern part's infrastructure, partly due to heavy agricultural fertile developments there.